 Welcome to Art Deco Walks

 Please join Marty and Paula on our Art Deco Walks tours, when we explore the diverse styles of architecture of South Beach.
-We'll show you some spectacular Art Deco hotels and lobbies, roof top swimming pools and, in the process, you'll learn all about our "billion dollar sandbar" and the stories of the people who made Miami Beach what it is today, America's Riviera.
+We'll show you some spectacular Art Deco hotels and our exlusive private access to gorgeous lobbies, roof top swimming pools and, in the process, you'll learn all about our "billion dollar sandbar" and the stories of the people who made Miami Beach what it is today, America's Riviera.
+We offer daily walking tours as well as private group tours.

-South Beach's peak 2013/14 winter season, with its bright blue skies, low humidity and gorgeous ocean breezes, has arrived!
+South Beach's 2014 winter season with its bright blue skies, low humidity and gorgeous ocean breezes, is in full swing !
 Our daytime weather is warm with temperatures in the low 80's, and cooler evenings perfect for our Twilight Tours followed by al fresco dining.
 So come walk with us and see what our slice of paradise has in store for you!

 E-mail firstname.lastname@example.org for your Art Deco Walks tour